zhanggq96/zhanggq96.github.io/projects.markdown

         <img src="https://i.imgur.com/lqpaPL1.png" class="project-image">
     </span>
     <span class="project-desc" style="width:45%; float: left;">
-        <h5><a href="http://www.maystride.com">Course Dependency Graph</a></h5>
+        <h5><a href="https://maytide.github.io/CourseDependencyGraph/">Course Dependency Graph</a></h5>
         <p>Visualize the prerequisite requirements of McMaster's courses.
-Data was taken from the "Prerequisite(s)" section of [AcademicCalendars](https://academiccalendars.romcmaster.ca/preview_course_nopop.php?catoid=32&coid=177311) and is parsed into a tree modelling the logical dependencies between courses.
-On the browser end, these trees are then recursively merged into a graph to visualize the full dependence structure, starting from the very first courses required.</p>
+Data was taken from the "Prerequisite(s)" section of AcademicCalendars and is parsed into a tree modelling the logical dependencies between courses.
+On the browser end, these trees are recursively merged into a graph to visualize the full dependence structure, starting from the very first courses required.</p>
     </span>

 </div>